plewis/plewis.github.io/phylogenetics/hw-ratehet.md

 You can (and should) check your answer using PAUP\*.
 You can get the data for this homework into PAUP\* by creating a nexus file named _hw5.nex_ (see the data block example in the [nexus lab](/nexus/#data-block)).
 The number of taxa will be 4 and the number of characters will be 2.
 Create a trees block (see the trees block example in the [nexus lab](/nexus/#trees-block)) below your data block containing the tree definition.
 Finally, add a paup block containing the commands necessary to compute the likelihood under a JC+G model.
 The <tt>lscores</tt> command in your paup block should look like this:

-    lscores 1 / sitelike;
+    lscores 1 / sitelike userbrlen;

 Including the option <tt>sitelike</tt> will tell PAUP* to output not only the overall likelihood but also the site likelihoods.
+Including the option <tt>userbrlen</tt> tells PAUP* to use the branch lengths you specified in your tree and not to estimate them (you did specify branch lengths in your tree, didn't you?).

 ## What do I turn in?